How To Create An Interactive App Prototype With PowerPoint

 Step1: Plan it

 One of the simplest ways to plan an interface is to visualize it as a user flow diagram with states as interface screens, and links between states corresponding to user interaction.
-For example, here is the flow diagram for the image sharing app (created using Windows Journal on a Tablet PC)
+Here’s how I plan the dinner reservation Android app that I want to prototype.

 Step 2: Sketch It

 The next step is to create rough sketches for each screen.
-These sketches provide the high level direction for creating the wireframes in PowerPoint, so don’t worry about putting too much detail there.
+These sketches provide the high level direction for creating the prototype in PowerPoint, so don’t worry about putting too much detail there.

 Open the PowerPoint Prototyping Bundle slides side by side with a new presentation, then create a slide for each interface screen, and copy elements from the bundle slides onto your app slides.